U.S. flag

 The Supply Chain Challenge seeks ideas to radically improve the way the Census Bureau measures supply chains, including manufacturing, imports and exports, transportation and delivery of goods, and other key topics.

-Meet the Phase 1 Winners
+Meet the Phase 2 Winners

-Iterate on your idea from Phase 1, with insight and feedback from Census Bureau experts.
+Iterate on your concept note from Phase 1, with insight and feedback from Census Bureau experts.
 Teams are challenged to develop a clear implementation roadmap and articulate a value proposition.
 Finalists with the most promising roadmaps will receive awards and be invited to join the Phase 3 cohort.
 Missed Phase 1?
 Don’t worry, new “walk-on” teams have the opportunity to join in Phase 2.

 Test your roadmap in a real-world scenario.
 Prototype demos are evaluated on their potential to serve the U.S. Census Bureau’s mission and goals, and ultimately have the opportunity to be awarded additional funds and pursue adoption by the U.S. Census Bureau.